zarr-developers/governance/affiliated-projects/zarr-format-working-group/README.md

 ### Extension Decisions

 The Working Group maintains the Zarr Extensions Registry.
-PRs for new extensions and updated extensions are reviewed by the Working Group based on the criteria specified in the Readme of the Github repository.
+PRs for new extensions and updated extensions are reviewed by the Working Group based on the criteria specified in the README of the GitHub repository.

 Any Member can unilaterally approve and merge such PRs, if they believe the criteria are being met.
 However, there should be reasonable time (72h) left for other Members to raise concerns between opening and merging the PR.